Every professional displayed on Counselling Directory has been independently

 Counsellor, and, Children and Young Person Counsellor (special interest in ASD, ADHD and SEN)

 'Listening is often the only thing needed to help someone' unknown

 No matter what your age, we all need someone who will listen, but sometimes we need someone that not only listens, but can help us to explore and understand the difficulties we may find in our lives.

-As an Accredited Registered Member of the British Association of Counsellors and Psychotherapists (BACP), I have extensive experience of working with children, young people and adults across Derby, Nottingham and surrounding areas, who have experienced grief and loss, depression, anxiety, stress, bullying, trauma, attachment difficulties and self esteem issues.
+As an Accredited Registered Member of the British Association of Counsellors and Psychotherapists (BACP), I have extensive experience of working with children, young people and adults across Derby, Nottingham and surrounding areas, who have experienced grief and loss, depression, anxiety, stress, bullying, trauma, attachment difficulties, self esteem and issues around identity and gender.

-My work with children and young people is trauma informed and uses lots of play.
-I have experienced extensive success in working with anxiety related disorders with children and young people with SEN, particularly ASD, ADHD, selective mutism and those with attachment difficulties.
+My work with children and young people is fun and uses lots of play.
+I have experienced success in working with anxiety related disorders with children and young people with SEN, particularly ASD, ADHD, selective mutism and those with attachment difficulties.

 As well as my private practice, I also work as a school counsellor and have worked in infant and junior schools across Derby.
 I have also been a school governor at a Derby Secondary School and have a good insight into the difficulties children and young people find in school.
 I also work for a charity based in Derbyshire offering counselling to children and young people.